petruwka/btc-price-notifier/README.md

 - java 8+
 - browser that supports websockets (optional, needed to use web-application)

+Run the command from folder `./crypto-price-notifier-service/target/`:

-Run the command: `java -jar crypto-price-notifier-service-0.0.1-SNAPSHOT.jar`
+`java -jar crypto-price-notifier-service-0.0.1-SNAPSHOT.jar`

 By default application will run on localhost 9090.
 You can supply custom port (e.g 9095) in the following way:
 `java -jar crypto-price-notifier-service-0.0.1-SNAPSHOT.jar --server.port=9095`